escodebar/trainings/slides.md

 See that `.git` folder there?
 That's the repository.

 Notes:
-* During this training a repository is used
+* During this training a toy repository is used
 * We will be adding changes to the repository during the training to confront you with typical Git situations
-* Please do not use an existing repository as it might change the output
-* Everything tracked by Git is inside the repository
+* Everything tracked by Git is inside the repository.
+Everything!
+Seriously... everything!
+Or almost everything!
-* If there is something you want to backup, then it's the ``.git`` folder
+* If there is something you want to backup, then it's the ``.git`` folder... but's let's discuss that later

 ---